BlueCross BlueShield of Tennessee Medical Policy Manual

 DESCRIPTION

-Peripheral arterial disease (PAD) is a common atherosclerotic syndrome characterized by narrowing occlusion of the arterial vessels and eventual reduction in distal perfusion.
-Critical limb ischemia is the endstage of PAD of the lower extremities and results in pain at rest, ulcerated skin lesions, and significant risk for limb loss.
+Peripheral arterial disease (PAD) is a common atherosclerotic syndrome associated with significant morbidity and mortality.
+Development of PAD is characterized by narrowing and occlusion of arterial vessels and eventual reduction in distal perfusion.
+Critical limb ischemia is the end stage of lower-extremity PAD in which severe obstruction of blood flow results in ischemic pain at rest, ulcers, and a significant risk for limb loss.
+The standard therapy for severe, limb-threatening ischemia is revascularization aiming to improve blood flow to the affected extremity.
+If revascularization fails or is not possible, amputation is often necessary.

 POLICY